-Demand for industrial products developed dynamically in the context of the post-coronavirus recovery, while the segment was less affected by the procurement crisis for electronic components.
-This meant that projects were largely executed as planned and there were only negative impacts on the cost side.
+Demand for industrial products was brisk amid the recovery from the procurement crisis for electronic components.
+This meant that project backlogs were largely resolved as planned while negative effects on the cost side due to high inflation continued.

-The Industrial segment generated revenue of EUR 72.0 million (previous year: EUR 61.0 million).
-EBITDA totaled EUR 7.2 million (previous year: EUR 7.3 million).
-Higher costs meant this revenue growth was not reflected in EBIT, which fell slightly to EUR 4.1 million (previous year: EUR 4.2 million); operating EBIT contracted from EUR 5.1 million to EUR 4.9 million year-on-year.
+The Industrial segment generated revenue of EUR 83.0 million (previous year: EUR 72.0 million).
+EBITDA totaled EUR 12.5 million (previous year: EUR 7.2 million).
+Boosted by higher revenue, EBIT grew sharply to a strong EUR 8.8 million after EUR 4.1 million in the previous year.
+The segment's operating result rose to EUR 9.8 million after EUR 4.9 million in 2022.

-The 2022 financial year saw a marked recovery in demand despite the war of destruction in Ukraine and persistent supply bottlenecks caused by the coronavirus crisis.
 New products and services allowed the segment to once again expand its customer base for diagnostic and testing solutions and increase the proportion of business done with software leasing models.
 We were also able to gain new test bench customers.
-Overall, the core areas of the Automotive segment made their first positive contribution to EBIT.
+Overall, the core areas of the Automotive segment continued to a positive contribution to EBIT.